frattaro/digital-usd/what-is-needed.md

 ---

+## Congressional Authority — Required?

+### Not necessarily:
+- Treasury and DOJ already have the mandate to enforce sanctions, conduct financial investigations, and issue secure currency.

+### But likely in practice:
+- Treasury may request:
+  - New funding for attestor and denylist teams
+  - Authorization for identity resolution APIs
+  - Explicit mandate to participate in global digital infrastructure
+- DOJ may require:
+  - Expanded authority to act on wallet-based pseudonymity
+  - Budget reallocation for permanent blockchain surveillance units

+> Even if not legally required, congressional buy-in provides political support, ensures budget continuity, and reduces institutional hesitation.

+---

 ## Summary

 This deployment spans cryptographic engineering, legal infrastructure, bank coordination, and policy design.
 With focused leadership and institutional buy-in, a national rollout of the Digital USD protocol could be achieved within 18–36 months.

 ---